sprblm/devs-guide-to/content/planning-and-operations.md

 - People who are ***power users***.
 These are users that know every aspect of your tool and have been using it or something similar for years.
 - People who are ***new users*** of your tool or have never used the feature or part of the tool you're testing.
 - People who are ***high risk users***.
 Regardless of the nature of your tool, it’s always good to test with people who are at risk if security and privacy is connected to their safety.
-(Resources for conducting high-risk user research: [link](https://simplysecure.org/blog/design-spot-high-risk-research/), [link](https://usable.tools/personas/))
+(Resources for conducting high-risk user research: [High-Risk User Research](https://simplysecure.org/blog/design-spot-high-risk-research/), [USABLE Personas](https://usable.tools/personas/))
 - People who consider themselves ***‘techy’*** and people who consider themselves ***‘not techy’***.
 - People with ***[malicious intentions](https://simplysecure.org/designunderpressure/#stress-cases)*** (or people that can pretend to have malicious intentions).
 - People who are ***distracted*** as they use the tool.
 Think about people with children, jobs where they are ‘on call’, etc.